Cart: 0 item 0

 Our woodpastures combine open grassland with scattered trees, creating a diverse habitat where livestock and wildlife thrive together.
 These spaces offer vital corridors for birds, small mammals, and insects while providing natural shelter and nutritious browse for our sheep.

-Our wetland used to comprise a single, shallow stretch of straightened stream but has now started to evolve with the installation of fourteen new leaky wooden dams and five new ponds along its lower course.
+A single, shallow stretch of straightened stream has now started to evolve with the installation of fourteen new leaky wooden dams and five new ponds.

-True to our name - Orchard Farm - and having a huge admiration for the abundance of wildlife that an Orchard can support, we have planted orchards right across the farm, so that our orchards now comprise a total of 250 mixed fruit trees over 7 different Orchard blocks.
+True to our name, Orchard Farm, we have planted orchards right across the farm.
+Our orchards now total 250 mixed fruit trees over 7 different orchard blocks.

 Wildlife Crops